joodie/flutter/README.md

     (field type attributes name opts value) -> snippet

+#### arguments

-  * `type' is the type of field.
-If you're using `flutter.html4/html4-fields', the recognized types are:
+`type` is the type of field.
+If you're using `flutter.html4/html4-fields`, the recognized types are:

      :input, :text, :radio, :checkbox, :text-area, :select
      :hidden, :submit, :button and :image

-  * `attributes' is a map of html element attributes, that are generally passed on to the form element that implements the field type. most field functions modify the attributes based on the other arguments too.
-For instance, field type :text will result in an element-name of :input with additional attributes {:type :text :name name :value value}
+`attributes` is a map of html element attributes, that are generally passed on to the form element that implements the field type. most field functions modify the attributes based on the other arguments too.
+For instance, field type `:text` will result in an element-name of `:input` with additional attributes
+`{:type :text :name name :value value}`.
+This argument may be `nil`.

-  * `name' is the name of the input element for this field.
+`name` is the name of the input element for this field.

-  * `opts' is type-specific. for :radio and :checkbox types, this is the value of the value attribute.
+`opts` is type-specific.
+For `:radio` and `:checkbox` types, this is the value of the value attribute.
+For the `:select` type as implemented by `hiccup.html4.select/wrap-select`, it can be a rather complex collection representing options and optgroups.
+This argument may be `nil`, and is not used by all field types.
+Wrappers that implement types that do require an `opts` argument should be documented as such.

-  * `value' is the value (or set, or sequence of values) associated with `name'. for :radio and :checkbox, this means that if `opts' is in `value', the input element is checked.
+`value` is the value (or set, or sequence of values) associated with name for this form. for `:radio` and `:checkbox`, this means that if opts is in value, the input element is checked.

+#### return value

-  * For a single element, the returned hiccup snippet looks like
+For a single element, the returned hiccup snippet looks like

     [element-name attributes content*]

 but fields may return something more complex.

 ### WRAPPER FUNCTIONS